appsmithorg/appsmith/contributions/AppsmithWidgetDevelopmentGuide.md

 `index.ts`

-- This file contains the configuration for a widget.
+- This file export the widget class.

 `constants.tsx`